-After a car accident, most of your well-meaning friends will shower you with advice.
-A lot of what you hear might sound like it makes sense, but is nowhere near true.
+After a car accident, well-meaning friends will shower you with advice.
+Much of what you hear will make sense, but some will be dangerously untrue.

-We have no idea how this got started, but whiplash is a very real condition.
+Lie #5.
+Whiplash Is A Fake ConditionWhiplash is a very real condition.
 It happens when the sudden stop of an accident causes damage to parts of your neck, back, or upper torso.
-The effects of this type of injury are serious and often life-altering.
-Because your head and neck contain some pretty vital parts, the effects of whiplash can range from severe pain, to dizziness, and even hearing loss.
-Ignoring whiplash for fear of ridicule is to allow yourself to ignore very real damage to vital areas of your body.
+The effects are serious and often life-altering, ranging from severe pain, to dizziness, and even hearing loss.
+Leaving whiplash untreated increases the risk for long term, chronic pain.
+Don’t allow anyone to talk you into doing that.

 3. Pain And Suffering Is A Made-Up Lawyer Term